gumroad/wp-gumroad/gumroad/README.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Display your Gumroad products right on your Wordpress page.
+Make your Gumroad products available for purchase right within WordPress.

 == Description ==

 This plugin lets you embed Gumroad into your website, using our Overlay and Embed widgets: https://gumroad.com/widgets

 Zero coding knowledge is required.
 Once installed, all links to Gumroad will automatically open the Gumroad Overlay (lightbox popup).

+For more information on how this plugin works, you can see a video on our Overlay here: https://www.youtube.com/watch?v=u80Ey6lSRyE

 You can also use shortcodes: